-This post is sponsored by Deciem and may contain affiliate links.
+This post is sponsored by Deciem.

 As both a beauty-obsessed bargain hunter and a licensed esthetician, I know both sides of the story: it’s extremely important to prioritize quality skincare – but at what cost?
 That’s where my love story with Deciem and The Ordinary began: they strive to encourage pricing integrity and honorable business practices in the skincare industry.

 High-End Skincare at Drugstore Prices

 At first, I thought it was too good to be true: high-end skincare under $20?
 Most of their products range between $4 – $10, and believe me when I say this: they’ve worked better than some luxury beauty products I’ve paid $50+ for.

 Being familiar with skincare formulations and ingredients thanks to my professional practice, I have a very strong opinion on the retail markup of today’s “clinical” skincare: most of it is simply well-executed marketing – nothing more.
 And in contrast, The Ordinary strives to create effective products using seemingly “ordinary” ingredients that are cheap to source and produce.
 This means amazing formulations that actually work, without the overpriced fluff.

 Limitless Options for Various Skin Types and Sensitivities

 Affordable skincare doesn’t mean it has to be littered with bad ingredients either.
 According to their website, “All Deciem products, across all brands including The Ordinary, are free of parabens, sulfates, mineral oil, methylchloroisothiazolinone, methylisothiazolinone, animal oils, benzalkonium chloride, coal tar dyes, formaldehyde, mercury, oxybenzone.”